DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

 <br>

 A *relational schema* is a representation of the name of a relation with its attributes.
-In the case of the previous table, the relation schema would be STUDENT (Student_ID, NAME, ADDRESS, AGE and PHONE).
+In the case of the previous table, the relation schema would be STUDENT (Student_ID, Name, Address, Age and Phone_Number).
 The purpose of a relational schema is to describe how data is structured within tables.

 <br>